PolyMathOrg/DataFrame/README.md

 # DataFrame in Pharo
-GSoC 2017 project of Oleksandr Zaytsev (Oleks)
+In Smalltalk despite the fact that many important analysis tools are already present (e.g., in the PolyMath library), we are still missing this essential part of the data science toolkit.
+These specialized data structures for tabular data sets can provide us with a simple and powerful API for summarizing, cleaning, and manipulating a wealth of data-sources that are currently cumbersome to use.
+In this paper we introduce the DataFrame and DataSeries collections - that are specifically designed for working with structured data.

-# Installation
+## Installation
-The following script installs DataFrame and its dependencies in Pharo 6:
+The following script installs DataFrame and its dependencies in Pharo 6

 ```smalltalk
 Metacello new
   baseline: 'DataFrame';